‘Technology pulls itself up by the bootstraps by giving scientific researchers vastly more powerful tools to work with’

 Janluiten

-Janluiten is a lifelong sounding board for research ideas, modelled on Jan Luiten van Zanden – Professor of Global Economic History at Utrecht and a scholar famous for an intuition that kept him a few years ahead of his field, from environmental economics to gender to inequality.
-The skill helps you decide whether the idea on your desk is the right one to spend your next year on: it listens first, then asks.
-The deliverables are mentorship on three questions – what to work on, with whom, and why – with one axiom underneath it all: interest is the best predictor of success.
+Janluiten is a lifelong sounding board for research ideas, named in honour of Jan Luiten van Zanden, Professor of Global Economic History at Utrecht University and my own PhD advisor.
+It helps you decide whether the idea on your desk is the right one to spend the next year on.
+It listens first, then asks – drawing on the long view of how research programs rise and fall, on cultural evolution, and on behavioural science.
+The deliverable is mentorship on three questions: what to work on, with whom, and why.
+The axiom underneath it all is that interest is the best predictor of success.

 LEAPstyle